-- Produce guidance for planning authorities on how their local planning documents should meet the housing needs of older and disabled people. - Engage widely with stakeholders, including local government, on the different strategies through which partners can deliver better outcomes for older people.

-Publish a green paper on the future of Supported Housing this Spring following the consultation on a new funding model

-There is an acute need to integrate housing with health and social care further and in ways that improve well-being and reduce demand on care services.
+- Produce guidance for planning authorities on how their local planning documents should meet the housing needs of older and disabled people. - Engage widely with stakeholders, including local government, on the different strategies through which partners can deliver better outcomes for older people. - Publish a green paper on the future of Supported Housing this Spring following the consultation on a new funding model and in ways that improve well-being and reduce demand on care services.
 This means building more attractive and suitable homes for older people, and adapting existing housing to better support ageing in ways that reduce pressures on health and social care services.